philbooth/check-types.js/README.md

 in an efficient and robust manner, abstracted by a simple API.

-## How tiny is it?
+## How little is it?

-17 kb unminified with comments, 4.4 kb minified, 1.6 kb minified + gzipped.
+21 kb unminified with comments, 5.5 kb minified, 1.9 kb minified + gzipped.

 ## How do I install it?